diem-project/diem-docs/howto/en/04 - Create a plugin.markdown

 Quite simple isn't it ?
 It just extends the Diem unit test base class.
 You can use this class for whatever you want.
 For example, it can be a good place to create the objects needed for your test.
 Then you just have do like usual for writing your unit tests the symfony way.

+###Launch the test

+In your project directory, just launch the test as usual :
+[code]
+php symfony test:unit dmSimpleBlog
+[/code]